pmcg31/esp32-cooling-fan/README.md

 You need the [Arduino IDE](https://www.arduino.cc/en/main/software), of course.
 It must be set up for ESP32 development, including the sketch data uploader.
 Check out [my guide](https://ideaup.online/blog/esp32-set-up-on-arduino/) if you need help!

-You will also need the ESPAsyncWebServer and ESPAsyncTCP libraries.
-I have a [guide to downloading and setting those up](https://ideaup.online/blog/esp32-webserver-with-websockets/), too!
+You will also need the ArduinoJSON, ESPAsyncWebServer, and ESPAsyncTCP libraries.
+I have a [guide to downloading and setting all those up](https://ideaup.online/blog/esp32-webserver-with-websockets/), too!

-Finally you will need the `Arduino_JSON` library, the `Adafruit Si7021 Library` and the `PID` library.
-All are available from the Arduino Library Manager in the Arduino IDE.
+Finally you will need the `Adafruit Si7021 Library` and the `PID` library.
+Both are available from the Arduino Library Manager in the Arduino IDE.
 I don't have a guide for these yet, but installation is easy.
 Click on `Tools` and then `Libraries...` in the IDE.
 This will bring up the library manager.
 Search for each of the libraries above by name, and install the latest version by clicking the `Install` button that appears when you hover over the library in the list.
 That's it!

 ## 🧩 Getting set up